Doooddle/FED-Assignment-2/README.md

  1. Lottie animates when hovered.
 (Used in about us section)
  2. Lottie animation used as loading screen before page loads fully.
 (Used in Hangman Game, Typing Game and Dictionary)

+### Features to Implement in Future
+1. Track score of students.
+2. Leaderboard showing highscores.

 ## Technologies Used ##